The Ultimate Guide: Best Things To Do In MAUI. Google Map Included

 Take your time

-We personally loved our day trip to Hana so much we went back twice because there is just so much beauty and nature to experience.
+We personally loved our day trip to Hana so much the first time that's we've gone back several times during our visits.
+There is just so much beauty and nature to experience.
 From waterfalls to secluded beaches to amazing hikes, if you enjoy exploring nature like we do then this is definitely a trip to take.
 Not only are the destinations you can reach amazing but the drive itself up to Hana is absolutely gorgeous.
 Take a look for yourself!
 These pictures were all taken on our drive up to Hana.
 All of the waterfalls pictures below can be seen from the side of the road.
-I swear I was expecting Te Fiti to pop out at any second, everything was so luscious and green.
-If you are a Disney fan like myself you get it lol

 I would HIGHLY recommend you stay overnight in Hana.
+We did this during one of our visits.
+More on that down below.
 Although there aren't any resort in the area there are some Airbnbs you can stay at.
-This is definitely what we will be doing on our next stay.
-I decided to list everything we did headed up to Hana in one sections so you can group the activities if you'd only like to take a day trip.
-From food, to beaches, to activities, here are some of the things we did headed up and down from Hana.
+I decided to list everything we did up in Hana in one sections so you can group the activities if you'd only like to take a day trip.
+From food, to beaches, to activities, here are some of the things we did once we reached Hana and coming back down.

 This is one of the waterfalls you see Falls at Makahiku and its only 0.5 miles from starting point.
 Although beautiful, I highly recommend you go all the way to the end.